 - The urgent repeal of the ‘real possibility test’.
-This would uncouple the CCRC from the Court of Appeal so that it can conduct truly independent investigations into claims of innocence by alleged victims of wrongful convictions in the interests of truth and justice; and,
+This would uncouple the CCRC from the Court of Appeal so that it is free to conduct truly independent and impartial investigations into claims of factual innocence by alleged victims of wrongful convictions in the interests of truth and justice;

 If it is not possible to reform the CCRC in these ways, Empowering the Innocent (ETI) calls for the replacement of the CCRC with a new body with these functions that is fit for the purpose of assisting the innocent to overturn their convictions.

 It is simply unjust to have a criminal justice system in which innocent victims can be, and are, routinely wrongly convicted and imprisoned and do nothing to rectify the failures of the CCRC in dealing with applicants claiming factual innocence.

 It is not acceptable for the CCRC and its defenders to argue that the CCRC is merely working within its governing statutes and there is nothing that can be done about it.

 Finally, when thinking about alleged wrongful convictions, it must always be remembered that when innocent victims are wrongly convicted that the guilty perpetrators of those crimes remain at liberty with the potential and reality (as shown in research) to commit further crimes.
 This adds an important public protection dimension to the work of Empowering the Innocent (ETI).